ClickHouse/ClickHouse/docs/en/getting_started/example_datasets/nyc_taxi.md

 $ clickhouse-client --query "select count(*) from datasets.trips_mergetree"
 ```

-!!!info
+!!! info "Info"
     If you will run the queries described below, you have to use the full table name, `datasets.trips_mergetree`.

 ## Results on Single Server {#results-on-single-server}